radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 4. Restart the RadiantOne service.

-><span style="color:red">**IMPORTANT NOTE - When using Start TLS, the default server certificate included with the RadiantOne installation does not work.
+>[!warning] When using Start TLS, the default server certificate included with the RadiantOne installation does not work.
 You must generate a new certificate (either self-signed or requested from a Certificate Authority) that contains the proper machine and domain name of the RadiantOne machine.
 Also, the host name specified from the client should match the value in the certificate.
-If you try to use the default self-signed certificate included with the RadiantOne installation, the following error message (‘xxxxx’ being your server name) is returned: javax.net.ssl.SSLPeerUnverifiedException: hostname of the server 'xxxxx' does not match the hostname in the server's certificate.**
+If you try to use the default self-signed certificate included with the RadiantOne installation, the following error message (‘xxxxx’ being your server name) is returned: javax.net.ssl.SSLPeerUnverifiedException: hostname of the server 'xxxxx' does not match the hostname in the server's certificate.

 ### Debug SSL

 SSL is enabled by default, but SSL logging is disabled by default.
 When SSL logging is enabled, SSL events have an entry in vds_server.log.
 This log file is located in <RLI_HOME>\vds_server\logs.
 SSL events are logged at INFO level, so log settings for VDS – Server must be at least at INFO level.

->**Note – For more information on log levels, refer to the RadiantOne Logging and Troubleshooting Guide.**
+>[!note] For more information on log levels, refer to the RadiantOne Logging and Troubleshooting Guide.

 To enable SSL logging: